 The business model I recommend instead requires VERY LITTLE ongoing work to keep the money coming in.
 It is called “Google Maps Lead Generation.”
 In this model that I recommend, there is work involved in setting up the business, but once it is set up there is hardly anything to do except collect checks, because the technology does the work for you.

 Sound too good to be true?
-Check out this page that has a video on the entire process.
+Check out this page that has a full video on the entire process.
 You’ll see the brilliance of this model once you watch the video: